 Before the age of the car, the waterways were the highways of the Lakeland.
 Still today, the best way to enjoy and explore these parts of Finland is from a boat.

 The city of Savonlinna is a great place to rent a boat and start your trip.
 The lakes are sheltered and the winds are light and fickle.
-Here a powerboat is the norm.
+Sail right into the history of Finland.
+The Olavinlinna castle is located on an island in Lake Saimaa.
+And if you are lucky you can even hear an aria from inside the castle.

 From Savonlinna, set out to follow the almost 4000 km of marked waterways or explore beyond the marked channels.
 Spend a night in your own, private cove or use the services of 100 marinas and guest harbors.